hiiamboris/red-dataset-mirror/discussions/matrix.org/#red_red.md

 * the desync issue is a windows issue afaik

-[20:20:59](#Zxjzv7a3r9GIHX_INPmnsvl9a091zWWz5GnEHciSqn4) <hiiamboris (NOT THIS ONE)>: is this a demo for linux users only? Ì†ΩÌ∏â
+[20:20:59](#Zxjzv7a3r9GIHX_INPmnsvl9a091zWWz5GnEHciSqn4) <hiiamboris (NOT THIS ONE)>: is this a demo for linux users only? üòâ

 [20:21:09](#Og6v-4B_YSal4HoZLtAFUsQmDGsAwvLZkXUEvr9UC6Y) <ALANVF (theangryepicbanana)>:
 no I wrote this on windows lol

 [20:21:13](#RvzUMTlseUkQBPF6NkXnjQ-Azv1hKam0ujQN66cfwaM) <hiiamboris (NOT THIS ONE)>:
-Ì†ΩÌ∏É
+üòÉ

 [20:21:29](#c7WVDDQq5oV84pQRZHFo2QvlqPBx6Yl4eFbSl-JEtig) <ALANVF (theangryepicbanana)>:
 until the desync issue is fixed there isn't a clean solution afaik